-- a.
-Press ZOOM to display data in zoom level 2. - b.
-Press ZOOM twice more to move through zoom level 3 to no zoom. - c.
-Press DELETE to clear the selection. - d.
-Position the flashing box over the data to be emphasized using the UP, DOWN, L and R menu control keys. - e.
+- c.
+Press DELETE to clear that selection. - d.
+Move the flashing box to the desired data to be emphasized using the Up, Down, L and R menu control keys.

+- e.
 Press ENTER to confirm (flashing stops). - f.
 Continue to select up to a total of 4 values. - g.
-Press ZOOM to display emphasized values as desired.
+Press ZOOM+ once or twice to display emphasized values as desired.
 (Diagram below shows top zoom level for Power Analyzer.)